Originally written December 2012, revised April 2016.

 You let your face grow long

-Fundamentally, the song is a great rock-and-roll piece once you strip it of its sound effects, as done on the Anthology and in the live versions performed by Oasis.
-Without that fundamental foundation, the sound effects would ring hollow; with that foundation, the effects add depth and meaning and excite the curiosity.
+Fundamentally, the song is a great rock-and-roll piece once you strip it of its sound effects, as heard on the Anthology and in the live versions performed by Oasis.
+Without that fundamental foundation, the sound effects would ring hollow; with that foundation, the effects add depth and meaning and excite curiosity.

 I never appreciated “Hello Goodbye” until I saw McCartney open with it on the “Back in the U. S. A.” tour.
 Simple lyrics, simple structure, simple melody, but the damn song just works!
-It makes you feel good in the same way “Good Day Sunshine” makes you feel good, but with a little more oomph.
+It makes you feel good in the same way “Good Day Sunshine” makes you feel good but with a little more oomph.
 The Beatles’ harmonies sound playful and spontaneous here, although we know they were anything but.
 When you can make the difficult sound incredibly easy, you know you’re a professional.

-I have to pause a bit before I write about “Strawberry Fields Forever,” because it is my favorite song of all-time, a universe of music in just a little over four minutes.
+I have to pause a bit before I write about “Strawberry Fields Forever,” because it is my favorite song of all time, a universe of music in just a little over four minutes.
 Everyone knows about George Martin’s famous edit that combined two disparate halves, a tremendous achievement indeed.
-But there’s so much more: Ringo’s drumming is superbly haunting; the opening phrase on the mellotron expresses infinite sadness; the strange harmony on the final “let me take you down” emphasizing the feeling of descent; the exquisite orchestration throughout.
+But there’s so much more: Ringo’s drumming is superbly haunting; the opening phrase on the mellotron expresses infinite sadness; the strange harmony on the final “let me take you down” that emphasizes the feeling of descent; the exquisite orchestration throughout.
 John’s vocal is an absolute triumph; the shift between detachment, false confidence and vulnerability in his voice is, to borrow a phrase from the time, mind-blowing.
 And the words!
 The final verse is a sublime expression of human insecurity and shaky identity in a cold and confusing world: